Chitra2409/Order-Delivery-Tracking/README.md

 ### Installation

-This project is based on nodejs help to track the courier servies provider in India.

-You can use this project to build your courier tracking app as it return the response in json format.
+This project is based on Node.js and helps you track courier services providers in India.
+You can use this project to build your courier tracking app as it returns the response in JSON format.

 ### How to Start

--->You can download zip or git clone https://github.com/chitra2409/Order-Delivery-Tracking
+- You can download the zip file or clone the repository using Git: `git clone https://github.com/chitra2409/Order-Delivery-Tracking`

--->You can install all dependency by running command on bash(Terminal): npm install
+- Install all dependencies by running the following command in your terminal: `npm install`

--->Then run: yarn start or npm start

--->Then Open Browser and hit url mentioned below like
+- Start the application using either `yarn start` or `npm start`.
+- Open your web browser and visit the URL as mentioned below:

-###### Example
+#### Example

-If You want to track Ekart with Tracking Id: FMPC0279658213 then in chrome visit url localhost:3000/api/track/ekart/FMPC0279658213

-And then you will get Json Object with all tracking Details
+If you want to track Ekart with Tracking ID: FMPC0279658213, you can visit the following URL in your browser: `localhost:3000/api/track/ekart/FMPC0279658213`.
+You will receive a JSON object with all the tracking details.

-#### Current Supported Courier service and their endpoints
+#### Current Supported Courier Service Providers and Their Endpoints

 | Service Providers | Status  |
 | :---------------- | :-----: |